EllaTheCat/dopamine-2020/README.md

 resulting lowercase text is written to the File Watcher via the ssh conection just like commands are.
 Eventually punctuated text appears in an Emacs buffer "Clipboard".

+Work is in progress to provide a simple editor operated by voice.